 - Prolactin stimulates production of milk in females after they give birth.

-- Thymus gland regulates the immune system.
+- Thymus gland regulates the immune system and produces T-cells.

 - Adrenal glands produce hormones that regulate stress, salt and water balance.
 Secretions are from the adrenal cortex and adrenal medulla for emergency responses and other important functions.